Information on participant studies and hygiene measures at the Max Planck Institute for Human Development

 Brief overview of basic hygiene measures

 Masks for mouth and nose: Study participants and institute staff wear an FFP2 mask for mouth and nose throughout the test.
-All study participants will receive an FFP2 mask from us upon arrival at the institute or in advance by post if they are travelling to the institute by public transport.
+All study participants will receive an FFP2 mask from us upon arrival at the institute.

-Contact on site: We will make every effort to ensure that the entire test is contact-free and, where possible, to maintain a minimum distance of 1.5 meters.
+Contact on site: We will make every effort to ensure that the entire test is contact-free.
 All surfaces are disinfected by us before your arrival and all rooms are ventilated according to our ventilation protocol.
-Before you enter the testing laboratory we will measure your body temperature.
-Please understand that you will not be able to enter and participate in the study if your body temperature exceeds 37.5 degrees Celsius.

 Your participation in any study is only permitted if you observe the precautions described above.
 By agreeing to participate in a study, you agree to comply with these precautions.